 Oddly enough, this gives a good result.
 Instead of a hammer, you can also use heavy paperweight or other weighty kitchen utensils.

 Mortar is one of the oldest methods that allows you to get a grinding of excellent quality.
-After putting the desired amount into the bowl, begin to grind the beans in a circular motion with pressure from the pestle until you obtain the required particle sizes.
+After putting the desired amount into the bowl, begin to grind the whole beans in a circular motion with pressure from the pestle until you obtain the required particle sizes.

 Alternatively, you can use a coffee grinder in a supermarket.
 Almost all supermarkets selling these aromatic beans have appliances that will grind them.